ltu-ros/prizm_ros/README.md

 ```
 ~/l2bot_ws$ rosdep install --from-paths src --ignore-src -r -y
 ```

+## 4. Load The Interface onto the Arduino

+  1. Open the Arduino IDE
+  2. File > Open
+    - Open the file `L2Bot_MC.ino` located at `~/l2bot_ws/src/arduino/L2Bot_MC/`
+  3. Plug in the Arduino
+  4. Tools -> Port -> (Select your arduino device)
+  5. Upload to arduino

+## 5. Identify Your Arduino Board

 You may need to change the ID of the arduino in the launch file.
 To find the ID, **plug in the Arduino** and run the following